Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials

 In this letter, we provide the first \textit{ab initio} informed $\alpha$ knock-out reaction in the intermediate-mass region.
-In particular, we use the wavefunction of the target nucleus $^{20}$Ne, calculated in the \textit{ab initio} SA-NCSM \cite{LauneyDD16,DytrychLDRWRBB20,LauneyMD_ARNPS21}, which when coupled to the continuum provides the $\alpha+^{16}$O cluster wavefunction.
-We show that this, in combination with proton and alpha optical potentials that enter the few-body theory, yield a triple differential cross section for $^{20}$Ne(p, p$\alpha$)$^{16}$O that is in a remarkable agreement with the data.
+In particular, we use the wavefunction of the target nucleus $^{20}$Ne, calculated in the \textit{ab initio} SA-NCSM, reviewed in Refs.~\cite{LauneyDD16,LauneyMD_ARNPS21} and detailed below.
+This wavefunction accounts for the full microscopic structure of the target and when coupled to the continuum provides an $\alpha+^{16}$O cluster wavefunction.
+We show that this, when used in the theory of the reaction dynamics described below, yield a triple differential cross section for $^{20}$Ne(p, p$\alpha$)$^{16}$O that is in a remarkable agreement with the data.
 By doing so, we gain insights into the interior and surface $\alpha$ clustering in $^{20}$Ne from first principles that are probed at different proton kinetic energies.

 At incident energies of about 100 to 200 MeV, the distorted wave impulse approximation (DWIA) has been shown to be well suited for the analysis of (p, p$\alpha$) reactions \cite{Chant77}.
-These DWIA calculations rely on the availability of $\alpha$ spectroscopic amplitudes (also called ``reduced width amplitudes'').
-Historically, the spectroscopic amplitudes have been obtained from simple Woods-Saxon potentials that are adjusted to reproduce $\alpha$ separation energies.
-In more recent studies \cite{Yoshida19}, the $^{20}$Ne(p, p$\alpha$)$^{16}$O cross sections have been calculated with the input spectroscopic amplitudes obtained from the antisymmetrized molecular dynamics (AMD) method \cite{KanadaH1995,KanadaEnyoHO1995,KanadaEnyo98}.
-Here, we utilize a parameter-free input of spectroscopic amplitudes derived from SA-NCSM large-scale calculations for $^{20}$Ne that use a chiral potential. \\
+These DWIA calculations, in which the incoming and outgoing plane waves are distorted as a result of the interaction between the reaction fragments, rely on the availability of an $\alpha$ cluster wavefunction.
+Historically, the $\alpha$ cluster wavefunctions have been obtained from simple Woods-Saxon potentials that are adjusted to reproduce $\alpha$ separation energies.
+In more recent studies \cite{Yoshida19}, the $^{20}$Ne(p, p$\alpha$)$^{16}$O cross sections have been calculated with the input $\alpha$ cluster wavefunctions obtained from the antisymmetrized molecular dynamics (AMD) method \cite{KanadaH1995,KanadaEnyoHO1995,KanadaEnyo98}.
+Here, we utilize a parameter-free input of $\alpha$ cluster wavefunctions derived from SA-NCSM large-scale calculations for $^{20}$Ne that use a chiral potential. \\